These household chores are valid home workouts that contribute to an active lifestyle and a clean living space

 Sweeping and lunges

-Sweeping is an essential chore.
+Sweeping is one of the most essential household chores.
 It’s an activity that can instantly make a space feel and look cleaner.
-A study done by kitchen fitting company Wren Kitchens found that sweeping the floor every week can burn as much as 377 calories.
+A study by kitchen fitting company Wren Kitchens found that sweeping the floor every week can burn as much as 377 calories.
 This, along with vacuuming, is also a great workout to tone shoulders and upper arms.

-Aside from that, one way to engage your core and legs while sweeping is to incorporate lunges into the chore.
-This is a great way to improve balance, tone your core and strengthen your lower body.
-This can also greatly help in cleaning those hard-to-reach places under your sofas or dining tables.
+Aside from that, one way to engage your core and legs while sweeping is to incorporate lunges.
+This is a great way to improve balance, tone the core and strengthen the lower body.
+This can also greatly help in cleaning those hard-to-reach places under sofas or dining tables.

 Lunges must be properly done, otherwise it can put too much pressure on joints and result in an injury.
 When doing lunges, make sure that when you lower your knee, it’s in line with your ankles and your other knee doesn’t touch the floor.
 It’s also crucial that you keep your weight on your heels and not on your toes.